emilamaj/good-gpt/readme.md

 ```bash
 pip show good-gpt
 ```
-and then navigate to the folder pointed by the `Location` field, and then navigate to the `good_gpt` folder.
+and then navigate to the folder pointed by the `Location` field, and then navigate to the `good_gpt` folder, where you will find the `post_install.py` script.

 Then run the script using the following command:
 ```bash